 Here are a few tips for safely enjoying fun-in-the-sun all summer long.

 According to the National Fire Protection Association (NFPA), grilling is a major source of home fires during the summer months.
 Each year, there are nearly 8,300 home fires caused by gas, charcoal or solid-fueled grills.
+This can somewhat be down to the quality of the grill.
+Always ensure you read reviews to find the best grill on the market for a reduced risk of hazards.
 To ensure the results of your cookout are delicious, not disastrous, remember these tips:

 - Only light propane and charcoal grills in a well-ventilated outdoor area.
 All grills produce carbon monoxide, a tasteless and colorless gas that can be lethal when inhaled.